About 5 Star Life Insurance Company

 According to the BBB, there has been a total of 20 complaints for the company in the last three years.
 Whilst over half of these relate to the products on offer, there were also complaints for billing, advertising, and the warranty.

 Aside from this small handful, 5 Star Life Insurance Company has built a happy customer base that continues to grow each and every year.

 5 Star Life Insurance Policies

-5 Star Life Insurance Company has a number of different policy options depending on your needs.
-As well as the basic policies, they allow insurance through employers and various supplemental products.
+5 Star Life Insurance Company offers various policy options to cater to different needs.
+They not only provide basic policies but also allow insurance through employers and offer various supplemental products.

 Silver Premium Choice Plan

 As part of the Silver Premier Choice Plan – their main final expense burial insurance policy – there are two different types available.